-Heading off to stalk red stags in Scotland is a bucket-list experience for most stalkers.
 One of the country’s most majestic animals, the red deer is Scotland’s largest native land mammal and one of its most sought-after sporting trophies.
-The majority are found in the Scottish Highlands and islands, and there is a wide variety of stalking ground and accommodation options to choose from.
+But how much does it cost to shoot a stag?

-As for cost and budget, the biggest variable will be accommodation: a week in a Scottish baronial hunting lodge will naturally set you back more than a couple of nights in a concrete cottage.
+Opt for a week in a Scottish baronial hunting lodge and it will naturally set you back more than a couple of nights in a concrete cottage.
 Most estates will have package deals for stalking trips, which are worth enquiring about.
 Ultimately, it doesn’t matter where you lay your head at night, as you’re likely to be exhausted, but it helps to have a roaring fire, hot bath and comfortable space to relive the day’s exertions over a dram.

 What you’re likely to pay

 - Expect to pay between £400-£750 (plus VAT ) on average per stag.

 - Early season stags (July to August) can be cheaper, and those late summer beasts on the high tops represent a different sporting challenge to autumn animals during the rut.